-RWDW 2012 will take place across the country in all 48 Chapters November 4 – 10, 2012.
-Practitioners and Industry Partners, GO HERE to read some helpful tips about the experience.
-Participation in RealWorld DesignWeek is flexible, and if professionals cannot host a shadow day during RealWorld DesignWeek, they will be encouraged to host one during the window of October 1 to November 30.
+RWDW traditionally takes place across the country in all 48 Chapters in early November.
+This year’s event will take place during the week of November 2 – 8, 2014.
+Participation in RealWorld DesignWeek is flexible, and if designers and IPs cannot host a shadow day during RealWorld DesignWeek, they are encouraged to host one during the window of October 1 to November 30.

 Besides the event website, information about this valuable event is available through many national marketing efforts, press releases, and the ASID Texas Chapter Facebook page, as well as the Society’s pages/groups on the following social networking sites: ASID Students & Emerging Professionals Facebook Page, ASID Facebook Page, LinkedIn, Twitter, and YouTube.